tablebook/tablebook/README.md

 1. Setup server (and build the client).
 See instructions [here](#server-setup).
 2. Install E2E dependencies by running `npm install` in `/e2e` directory.
 4. Run the tests with `npm test` in the `/e2e` directory
-  a.
-If you encounter problems when running Cypress on Linux, follow the Cypress [Linux Prerequisites](https://docs.cypress.io/guides/getting-started/installing-cypress#Linux-Prerequisites) instructions.
+  - If you encounter problems when running Cypress on Linux, follow the Cypress [Linux Prerequisites](https://docs.cypress.io/guides/getting-started/installing-cypress#Linux-Prerequisites) instructions.